Time-Reversal Invariant Topological Moir\'e Flatband: A Platform for the Fractional Quantum Spin Hall Effect

 {In this Letter, we propose a mechanism to realize TRS topological $\mathbb{Z}_2$ moiré flatbands and establish them as potential platforms to achieve fractional quantum spin Hall effect \cite{PhysRevLett.96.106802,levin2009fractional,PhysRevB.84.165107, PhysRevB.84.165138} through electron interactions in moir\'e heterostructures.
-Our departure is the paradigmatic Kane-Mele (KM) model~\cite{PhysRevLett.95.226801}, recently realized in a monoelemental honeycomb material--germanene~\cite{PhysRevLett.130.196401}. {Two layers of KM model are generally expected to form a trivial insulator given the instability of the double pairs of helical edge modes. ~\cite{PhysRevLett.95.226801} However, } our analysis of the {small-angle} twisted bilayer KM continuum model identifies topological phase transitions which can be tuned by the twist angle, interlayer coupling strength and sublattice potential.
+Our departure is a continuum model of small angle twisted bilayer heterostructures which can be applied to bilayer TMD or the paradigmatic Kane-Mele (KM) model\cite{PhysRevLett.95.226801}.
+The KM model was recently realized in a monoelemental honeycomb material--germanene~\cite{PhysRevLett.130.196401}. {Two layers of KM model are generally expected to be topologically trivial given the instability of the double pairs of helical edge modes~\cite{PhysRevLett.95.226801}.
+However, } our analysis of the {small-angle} twisted bilayer KM model identifies topological phase transitions which can be tuned by the twist angle, interlayer coupling strength and sublattice potential.
 The resulting quasi-flat moir\'e bands are characterized by a TRS $\mathbb{Z}_2$ topological invariant signaling a {new} pair of helical edge states.
 Remarkably, in the chiral limit where the $AA$ interlayer coupling vanishes, the wavefunction for each flatband behave as a Kramer's pair of time-reversal invariant LLL wavefunctions containing both holomorphic and anti-holomorphic coordinates related by time-reversal.
-As such, our work identifies key aspects enabling TRS electron fractionalization in twisted moir\'e germanene.
-In particular, we propose classes of many-body wavefunctions hosting fractional QSH stabilized which ground states of short-range interactions. }

-{This work thus puts forth a promising route to realize $\mathbb{Z}_2$ flatbands in germanene moir\'e heterostructure, uncovering a new platform to explore fractional QSH.} Our consideration may also apply to double twisted bilayer TMDs systems where the moir\'e of moiré can develop at the lowest energy scale, as well as cold atom platforms for which moir\'e engineering has also been made possible recently\cite{Meng2023}.
+As such, our work identifies key aspects enabling TRS electron fractionalization in twisted moir\'e bilayers.
+In particular, we propose classes of many-body wavefunctions hosting fractional QSH stabilized which ground states of short-range interactions.} {This work thus puts forth a promising route to explore fractional QSH in $\mathbb{Z}_2$ flatbands of moir\'e heterostructures.
+Our consideration may also apply to cold atom platforms for which moir\'e engineering has also been made possible recently\cite{Meng2023}.

-{\it Model.}-- {The low energy description of} monolayer KM model near the two valleys $\pm\bK$ rotated by a angle $\theta$ is given by \cite{PhysRevLett.95.226801}:
+{\it Model.}-- {The low energy description of} both monolayer TMD and germanene with spin $s$ and valley $\tau$ rotated by an angle $\theta$ can be given by